mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-supported-environments.md

 Some managed PostgreSQL databases might have restrictions or require additional configuration.

 {{% alert color="info" %}}
-To use a PostgreSQL database, the Mendix Operator requires a primary account with permissions to create new users and databases.
+To use a PostgreSQL database, the Mendix Operator requires a Superuser account with root privileges and permissions to create new users and databases.

 For every Mendix app environment, a new database schema and user (role) will be created so that the app can only access its own data.
 {{% /alert %}}